 Aren't you pleased MasterChef is making a return!
 And with such a groundbreaking, non-gimmicky new format.
 We're particularly happy here at Stand & Deliver! because we get to compile another bunch of food-related songs.
-The first one to kick off BastardChef: 4 Cryin' Out Loud is the track that kicked off a jazz-fusion masterpiece by a musical genius:
+For now, Volume 4 of this series will be a slow-release degustation menu of food-related songs.

 The title makes it sound like a juicy dessert or a delicious cocktail –but we’re talking Zappa here, so assume his intent regards a different variety of peach altogether.
 Or at the very least, the other variety of tail.
 Since it’s an instrumental, it doesn’t really matter.
 However, if you do consider it to be part of the genre, it is one of the more subtle of the euphemistic ‘yummy dessert=delicious woman’ songs.
 And if you dig that kind of thing, check out the cherry-related songs that appear in Bastard Chef III: Just Desserts.